bioforensics/yeat/README.md

 ### Supported for Hybrid Assembly

-To enable Hybrid assembly, add the following in the configuration file.
+To enable Hybrid assembly, add the following to the configuration file.

+1. Add two read types to sample:
+    - Paired-end reads
-1. Add a sample with paired and any type of long read.
+    - Any type of long read
-2. Set the Unicycler assembly mode to `"hybrid"`.
+2. Set the Unicycler assembly `"mode"` to `"hybrid"`.

 ```
 {